 Duck breast.
 Beer.
 Wild berries.
 What’s not to love?
 Nothing, if you eat this as a dish.
 This is one of those cases where the whole is greater than the sum of its parts.
 Taken separately, you’ll wonder what the fuss is all about.
 But together, this is a perfect balance of meaty, fatty, salty, tart, sweet and bitter.

-I owe my inspiration for this dish to an old Icelandic cookbook by the memorably named Nanna Rognvaldardottir called Icelandic Food & Cookery.
+I owe my inspiration for this dish to an old Icelandic cookbook by Nanna Rognvaldardottir called Icelandic Food & Cookery.
 Her dish is done with wild goose, and geese would work perfectly well here; I used mallard breasts.

-Her dish is thicker, cooked longer and uses different berries.
+Her sauce with duck is thicker, cooked longer and uses different berries.
 I lightened things up and cooked the meat a lot less, and added some preserved golden currants I picked in Nevada last summer.
+My pickled blueberries recipe is another great option here.

 The essence of this dish is the beer sauce.
-You marinate the duck (or goose) in a dark, malty beer — I used a weizenbock from Germany — plus some beer vinegar, which I wrote about earlier this week.
+You marinate the duck (or goose) in a dark, malty beer — I used a weizenbock from Germany — plus some beer vinegar.
 Regular malt vinegar also works, but is less flavorful.

 The berries are a must.
 Without them, you get a deep sense of “there’s something missing” from this dish.
 No currants?
 I get it.
 They’re hard to find.
-Use cranberries, lingonberries, tart huckleberries or blueberries (not the overly sweet fat cultivated ones you normally get in the store), blackberries, raspberries or the like.
+Use cranberries, lingonberries, tart huckleberries or blueberries, blackberries, raspberries or the like.

 The key is tart and just a little sweet.
 Oh, and if you use cranberries, let them boil in the sauce just until they begin to pop; cranberries need a little cooking.

 What to serve with this?
 My immediate thought was mashed celery root.
-Any mashed vegetable would be good here, from potatoes to parsnips to squash — and if you happen to have a squash that’s pretty sweet, you might be able to skip the berries. (if you try that, please let me know how it went in the comments section below, OK?)
-A more traditional offering might be some dark , crusty rye bread.
+Any mashed vegetable would be good here, from potatoes to parsnips to squash.
+A more traditional offering might be some dark, crusty rye bread.

 And obviously this is beer food.
 Malty beer.